 2. Critical Thinking Skills

-Accountants are not new in dealing with errors, inaccuracies, and discrepancies.
+Accountants are not new to dealing with errors, inaccuracies, and discrepancies.
 It’s not new for them to constantly encounter such issues — and if ever these go undetected, it could pose serious problems in the long run.

 To solve these kinds of complex and serious issues, one of the accounting skills you can tap into is critical thinking.